top of page

 HEdge Space Concept

 HEdge Space is the name of the co-researching project that occurred within the PhD.
-It denotes a public site and situation of radical learning & research for social-environmental justice change which occurs outside of public schooling.
+It denotes a public site and situation of creative and radical learning & research which occurs outside of public schooling and for the purpose of working towards social-environmental justice.

 Irish Hedge schools